-- Print and digital resources, including fiction, non-fiction books and access to informational databases are available for students and teachers. - Identified elementary schools receive additional support through the Consortium on Reaching Excellence in Education (CORE). - Teachers' expertise is recognized, and they are asked to share their knowledge with others at the state and national levels. - Teachers and district staff serve on various state committees that include standards setting, curriculum and assessment, development of assessments, textbook adoption and South Carolina College-and-Career-Ready Standards (SCCCR) implementation. - Literacy workstations provide opportunities for targeted small-group instruction. - Professional development for the social studies literacy model has been provided to middle and high school ELA and social studies vertical teams in order to meet the expectations of the South Carolina College-and-Career-Ready (SCCCR) literacy standards for history, science, and the technical subjects. - "Reading Like a Historian" lessons are part of middle and high school social studies curriculum maps. - A rubric developed by a committee of teachers, principals and district staff is used for English language arts digital content assessment. - All schools developed a site-based reading plan following the guidelines required by the State Read to Succeed Act.
+- A variety of print and digital resources are available for students and teachers. - Identified elementary schools receive additional support through the Consortium on Reaching Excellence in Education (CORE).

+- Teachers' expertise is recognized, and they are asked to share their knowledge with others at the state and national levels. - Teachers and district staff serve on various state committees that include standards setting, curriculum and assessment, development of assessments, textbook adoption and South Carolina College-and-Career-Ready Standards (SCCCR) implementation. - Literacy workstations provide opportunities for targeted small-group instruction and practice in essential literacy skills. - "Reading Like a Historian" lessons are part of middle and high school social studies curriculum maps. - All schools developed a site-based reading plan following the guidelines required by the State Read to Succeed Act. - Certificated professionals in grades pre-K-12 are required to earn the Read to Succeed endorsement through professional development or coursework. - A literacy-based summer reading camp is offered to identified second and third graders as mandated by the S.C.
+Read to Succeed Act.